With HRH the Duke of Gloucester at St. Michael & All Angels Episcopal Church, October 31, 2015

-On six occasions I have been privileged to meet members of the world's royal families.
+On seven occasions I have been privileged to meet members of the world's royal families.
 In May 1999 I had the opportunity to perform for and talk to HRH Princess Irene of Greece in Bloomington, Indiana, at a gala concert organized in her honor by Professor Emile Naoumoff.
 More briefly, in September 2000 I greeted TRH Prince Philippe and Princess Mathilde (now King and Queen) of Belgium during their visit to New York City.
 In January 2002 I met HIRH Archduke Geza of Austria & Hungary when he was the guest speaker at a reception following the requiem mass for King Louis XVI of France.
 At the October 2006 Eurohistory conference near San Francisco I had the pleasure of meeting and dining with TH Prince Gregory and Princess Carrie of Bourbon-Two Sicilies.
 In August 2013 in Kabul I met both HH Prince Nadir Naim and HRH Prince Mirwais of Afghanistan when teaching cello at the Afghanistan National Institute of Music.
-Most recently, in September 2014 I met Sarah, Duchess of York when she was the guest of honour at the Dallas Symphony opening gala.
+In September 2014 I met Sarah, Duchess of York when she was the guest of honour at the Dallas Symphony opening gala.
 Most recently, in October 2015 I met HRH the Duke of Gloucester in Dallas at the investiture weekend of the Order of St. John.

 Dallas Symphony Biography